-Adults who open the gate to the Narthex MUST leave it securely fastened behind them, whether there are children in attendance or not.
+Adults who open the gate to the Narthex must leave it securely fastened behind them, whether there are children in attendance or not.

-Adults who access the organ loft MUST lock the gate behind them, whether there are children in attendance or not.
+Adults approved to access the organ loft most lock the gate behind them, whether there are children in attendance or not.